Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 • how often do you have to carry your scooter in your hands, take it with you in a car trunk, a bus, a train, through doors and elevators, and climb stairs with it

-However, if you weigh 82 kg, have a 3 km commute to work, and you only need to fit your scooter through one elevator door, you don’t need to exclude that 46 lbs / 21 kg scooter from your list.
+But if you weigh 82 kg, have a shorter commute, and only deal with one elevator door, a 46 lbs / 21 kg scooter is feasible.

 • not that much portability needed